 Note: At the end of this blog are links to all the Spare Parts referred to throughout the Blog for ease of reviewing / purchasing.

-If your Franke Olympus Tap is dripping from the spout then it is most likely that you need to change the valves (one or both), and / or the brass bush ring, (but usually its just the valve) hot or cold.
+Most likely you need to change the valves (one or both), and / or the brass bush ring, (but usually its just the valve) hot or cold.
 This Blog Post How to tell which Valve needs replacing : Hot or Cold? might help

 3. Franke Olympus Tap leaking from the handle:

-The valve may need tightening or replacing.
+Valve may need replacing.
 Here is our Guide How to remove the Handle on your Kitchen Tap.